DevBubba/Rocket-Cleaner/README.md

 ## <a id="prerequisites"></a>💻 〢 Prerequisites

-- Windows 10 or later
+- Windows 10 or later.
-- Administrator privileges (required for system maintenance tasks)
+- Administrator privileges (required for system maintenance tasks).

 ## <a id="install"></a>📥 〢 Install